quantixed/SuperPlot/README.md

 The waves can be named whatever you like and you can make more than one SuperPlot in an Igor experiment.

+Replicates and conditions are converted to numeric and text resepectively and either numeric or text waves can be used as input.

 ## Installation

 To install, save a copy of `SuperPlot.ipf` and `PXPUtils.ipf` to *Wavemetrics/Igor Pro 8 User Files/User Procedures* or *Wavemetrics/Igor Pro 9 User Files/User Procedures*